Hospice vs. Palliative Care: What's the Difference?

 4. Interdisciplinary teams deliver both hospice and palliative care.
 They address physical, emotional and spiritual pain, including such common worries as loss of independence, the well-being of the family and feeling like a burden.

-5. Cost of care is paid 100 percent by Medicare, Medicaid and private insurance; it is the only Medicare benefit that includes pharmaceuticals, medical equipment, 24/7 access to care, nursing, social services, chaplain visits, grief support following a death and other services deemed appropriate by the hospice agency.
-Whereas palliative care, from office visits to prescription charges, is paid for by insurance, by the patient or by charity.
+5. Hospice care costs are paid 100 percent by Medicare, Medicaid and private insurance; hospice is the only Medicare benefit that includes pharmaceuticals, medical equipment, 24/7 access to care, nursing, social services, chaplain visits, grief support following a death and other services deemed appropriate by the hospice agency.
+By comparison, palliative care costs—from office visits to prescription charges—are paid for by insurance, by the patient or by charity.

 6. Hospice care is delivered at home or in home-like hospice residences, nursing homes, assisted living facilities, veterans' facilities, hospitals and other facilities.
 Palliative care teams typically work in a hospital.